-- Including December, the private sector has gained jobs nationwide for 22 consecutive months. - In Alabama, private sector employment fell by 9.4 percent from January 2008 to February 2010.
-Since February 2010, private sector employment has grown by 1.5 percent. - In Alabama, employees in the construction, professional and business services, and information services sectors faced the largest job losses (as a percent of employment within an industry) over the recession.
-Since the beginning of 2010, the following sectors in Alabama have experienced the greatest employment increases: professional and business services; education and health services; and other services. - As the economy recovers from the Great Recession, service-providing industries are projected to add the most jobs between 2008 and 2018, with the largest gains in professional and business services, education, and health care and social assistance.
-Within the goods-producing sector of the economy, only the construction industry is projected to add jobs above its 2008 level.
+- Including January, the private sector has gained jobs nationwide for 23 consecutive months. - In Alabama, private sector employment fell by 9.5 percent from January 2008 to February 2010.
+Since February 2010, private sector employment has grown by 1.0 percent. - In Alabama, employees in the construction, information services, and professional and business services sectors faced the largest job losses (as a percent of employment within an industry) over the recession.
+Since the beginning of 2010, the following sectors in Alabama have experienced the greatest employment increases: professional and business services; education and health services; and other services. - As the economy continues its emergence from the Great Recession, service-providing industries are projected to add the most jobs between 2010 and 2020.
+The largest gains over this period are expected to occur in the healthcare and social assistance, professional and business services, and retail trade sectors.
+Job gains in the goods-producing sector of the economy will be led by the construction and mining industries while the number of manufacturing jobs is expected to fall.

-- The unemployment rate in Alabama was 8.1 percent in December 2011, up 4.3 percentage points from December 2007, but down from its most recent peak of 10.4 percent in December 2009. - 174,000 Alabama residents were counted among the unemployed in Alabama during December 2011.
+- The unemployment rate in Alabama was 7.8 percent in January 2012, up 4.1 percentage points from December 2007, but down from its most recent peak of 10.6 percent in December 2009. - 169,000 Alabama residents were counted among the unemployed in Alabama during January 2012.